GateNLP/neural-indexer/README.md

 ### 4. Begin Ingesting

+> **Note**
+> An example dataset can be downloaded from [here](https://drive.google.com/file/d/1dBwvLzKAr4XCwFZCT7hp4yNMw8khc-zp/view?usp=sharing).
+Use a multilingual model for this dataset.

 To ingest, place content in the directory specified in the `.env` file.

 Files should be in one or more JSON files (optionally gzipped), with one JSON document per line.
 Documents are expected to be in the format of: